Cohomological support varieties of certain monomial ideals: Introduction

-\end{introthm} It also allows us to write a method in Macaulay2 which computes cohomological support varieties of monomial ideals over $\mathbb{Q}$.
+It also allows us to write a method in Macaulay2 which computes cohomological support varieties of monomial ideals over $\mathbb{Q}$.
 This allows us to make two additional statements, albeit verified only with computer assistance.
-First, we are able to give another example of a previously-unknown realizable variety, given by the edge ideal of a 14-cycle over $\mathbb{Q}$: \begin{introex}[Example \ref{code1}] The edge ideal of a 14-cycle over $\mathbb{Q}$ has support variety
+First, we are able to give another example of a previously-unknown realizable variety, given by the edge ideal of a 14-cycle over $\mathbb{Q}$: \begin{introcomp}[Computation \ref{code1}] The edge ideal of a 14-cycle over $\mathbb{Q}$ has support variety